Prantik railway station

-Prantik railway station is a railway station of India in Birbhum district in the state of West Bengal.
+Prantik railway station is a railway station on the Bardhaman-Rampurhat Section.It is located in Birbhum district in the Indian state of West Bengal.
 Its code is PNE.
 This railway station serves Bolpur surrounding areas including Santiniketan.
 The station consists of three platforms and situated between Bolpur Shantiniketan and Kopai railway station.

 Trains

 Number of trains that halt at Prantik railway station is 38.
 Few express and passengers trains stop there.
 Some of are: